frnjjq/actuator-racingdrones/README.md

 This function takes four attributes(The listed Q4S attributes) and returns a tuple with the same lenght as the parameters_name tuple.
 Those attributes are floats containing the values found in the Q4S message.
 Some or all of them can be nan meaning that that parameter was not contained in the Q4S message.

-The return number must be an integer type.
+The return number must be a list integer type.
 For example, for the previous parameters_name.:
 ```
 def calculate_parameters(latency, jitter, bandwidth, packetloss, current_parameters):
     if bandwidth > 9650: